Impact of Signature Grants

 Signature Grant 2016

-Aboriginal Family Violence Prevention Legal Service Victoria “Creating positive futures for Aboriginal women free from family violence”
+Djirra (Aboriginal Family Violence Prevention and Legal Service Inc Victoria) “Creating positive futures for Aboriginal women free from family violence”

 Signature Grant 2017